The Way 2 Life

 There’s much more to the biblical concept or the biblical doctrine of fellowship.
 It is indeed a very, very rich reality.

 I want to read a portion of Scripture that will get us off to a good start.
-First Corinthians chapter 12...1 Corinthians chapter 12 and verse 12, and here is an analogy that will act as a kind of initiation point for our discussion of fellowship, gives you a very, very vivid description of the church.
+First Corinthians chapter 12.
+First Corinthians chapter 12:12, and here is an analogy that will act as a kind of initiation point for our discussion of fellowship, gives you a very, very vivid description of the church.
 First Corinthians 12:12, “For even as the body is one...that’s the human body...and yet has many members, and all the members of the body though they are many are one body, so also is Christ.”

 Now that is the foundational analogy of understanding fellowship.
 They were all a part of one body.
 We all share in common life and we are all dependent on each other, although we differ, like members of the body do.